LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_integrations.md

 If an integration retrieves data, that data can be stored in custom fields, so you can use it in subsequent interactions.
 For information on how to display variable data in interactions, see [here](conversation-builder-interactions-interaction-basics.html#display-variables-in-interactions).

 Integrations are similar to questions in that you can define conditions that each perform different next actions (based on which condition is met).
-One common use for this is to check whether the integration call was a success or failure and then to execute a next action that’s appropriate.
+Common uses for this include checking whether the integration call was a success or failure, having a condition triggered by the value of an API response, and having these events direct the flow of the conversation in a desired manner.

 ### Integration interactions